 Loan repayment can be a scary thing to think about, but, with the right help, it can be more approachable than many people think!
 With these tools, websites, and programs, students and graduates can find the information they need with ease and clarity.
 There are many ways to access information and use credit scores and personal finances to create the best plans as possible.
-Many of these tools also offer one-on-one support and advising.
+Many of these tools also offer one-on-one support and advice.

 These programs were selected due to their easy to use nature and a price that is 100% free.
 Putting finances right into your hands and organizing loans from different creditors is simple with any one of the options on this list.

 Debt Payoff Planner and Calculator: This well-reviewed app requires zero fees and no login, yet completes loan calculations such as the balance, APR, and the minimum payment amount, and produces easy to read graphs of the information.

 intuition: This award-winning program and app offer one-on-one support with loan counselors, student loan management, and not only organizes financial aid debt but also organizes all aspects of one’s personal finances!

 Student Loan Hero: This website has helped over 150,000 students repay loans totaling billions of dollars through easy to use organization, management, and repayment programs that give a “birds-eye view” on finances.